Cross-Entropy Loss

 He proved that under certain very reasonable assumptions, log is the only possible choice.

-- p(x) vanishes into a One-Hot distribution
+- vanishes into a One-Hot distribution (Kronecker Delta), since we have So we have

-- spans the minibatch dimension (i.e. there are samples in a batch).
+- Β spans the minibatch dimension (i.e. there are samples in a batch).
 If this is already confusing to you, see a more basic example in L1 Loss.

 There are 2 different formulations depending on how the classes are predicted.